Aliases for NTSR2 Gene

 GeneCards Summary for NTSR2 Gene

 NTSR2 (Neurotensin Receptor 2) is a Protein Coding gene.
-Diseases associated with NTSR2 include alcohol dependence.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled neurotensin receptor activity.
 An important paralog of this gene is GPR39.

 UniProtKB/Swiss-Prot for NTSR2 Gene